agnedil/Portfolio-Archive/README.md

 ### NLP
 (Python)

+* Text classification solutions using Word2vec, sci-Kit learn, Metapy and a number of other tools

+* Document similarity solution for a large collection of documents to search for dulplicated, near-duplicates, and versions of documents

+* Batchers sending multiple REST API calls to a text mining engine (to test a docment classification model, extract key words from text, parse log files)

+* Word sense disambiguation for conversation analysis

+* Sentiment classifier for customer reviews

+* Custom part-of-speech tagger

 * Comprehensive Customer Review Analysis Consisting of 7 Distinct Steps From Topic Modeling To Web App

 * Information Extraction from a Large AWS Public Dataset of Material Safety Data Sheets For Subsequent Use in Safety Recommendations

-* Text Classification Using Word2vec, Sci-Kit Learn, Metapy And A Number of Other Tools (several projects)

-* NLP with Apache Storm Topologies
+* Apache Storm Topologies for NLP

 * Topic Modeling